Note: This article was updated in 2025 to reflect the latest industry practices and bookkeeping best practices.

 3. Saves you money and time

-Recording transactions on time helps you work more efficiently.
-It boosts your return on investment.
-So, record every transaction.
-Make sure you create an invoice for every transaction, with the right amount.
-Record client payments correctly.
-This avoids errors or bad forecasts.
-It also helps you claim all the tax relief you’re entitled to.
-This can save you a lot of money over time.
+Recording transactions on time helps you work more efficiently and boosts your return on investment.
+So, record every transaction and ensure you create an invoice for each one with the correct amount.
+Accurately record client payments to avoid errors or incorrect forecasts.
+This also helps you take full advantage of available benefits, saving you a lot of money over time.

 According to a research from the Australian Bookkeepers Network businesses increased time efficiency by 30-40% who outsource bookkeeping services or use cloud based platforms like XERO.